earthly/website/blog/_posts/2024-02-06-readability.md

 exponents = 10**6       // max solution space
 ~~~

-For me, those lined up comments make a list of declarations more readable.
+Have you ever lined up your comments up neatly like this?
+For me it makes a list of declarations more readable.
 They show that we are in some sort of setup section, and that the lines are related to each other.

-Another obvious but somtimes missed way to provide structure is just simple line breaks.
+Another obvious but sometimes missed way to provide structure is just simple line breaks.

 ```
 package main